Naman-B-Parlecha/BullStash/README.md

-# Database Backup CLI Utility
+# Database Backup CLI Utility - BullStash

 A command-line utility for backing up and restoring various types of databases.
 Built with Golang, this tool supports multiple DBMS, cloud storage, Discord notifications, and monitoring with Prometheus and Grafana.

----

 ## Features
 - **Supported DBMS**: MySQL, PostgreSQL, MongoDB, SQLite.